 While it may seem strange, your motorcycle is not considered a “motor vehicle” under Florida law.
 As such, you won’t be able to get Personal Injury Protection (PIP) coverage with your motorcycle insurance.
-Even if you have PIP coverage for a vehicle with four or more wheels, it won’t kick in if you’re injured in a motorcycle accident.
+Even if you have PIP coverage for a vehicle with four or more wheels, it won’t kick in if you’re injured in a.
 Instead, you’ll have to file a claim with the at-fault driver’s insurance company to receive compensation for medical expenses related to the accident.

 We recommend that you hire a motorcycle accident attorney from our law firm to help you prove the other driver was at fault.
 Otherwise, you may get overwhelmed if the other motorist’s insurance company fights your claim.

 What is Property Damage Liability?

 Under Florida law, motorcyclists are required to have a minimum of $10,000 per crash in property damage liability coverage.
 This protects you in the event you accidentally damage buildings, fencing, properly parked cars, or other types of property.
 In the event of an accident, yourwould pay up to the limits of your policy.